-City Administration recommends that the changes to the dog ordinances be approved and referred to the September 14, 2004, regular session of the City Council for adoption to the City Code.
+City Administration recommends that the proposed changes to the dog ordinances be approved and adopted.

-ORDINANCE NO.
+ORDINANCE NO. 8937

-An ordinance to amend Chapter 5 of the Grand Island City Code; to amend Section 5-1 pertaining to the definition of a vicious animal and the definition of running at large; to amend Section 5-34 pertaining to animals running at large; to amend Section 5-37 pertaining to restraint, impoundment, confiscation of dangerous animals; to repeal Sections 5-1, 5-34, and 5-37 as now existing, and any ordinance or parts of ordinances in conflict herewith; and to provide for publication and the effective date of this ordinance.
+An ordinance to amend Chapter 5 of the Grand Island City Code; to amend Section 5-1 pertaining to the definition of a dangerous animal, the definition of a vicious animal, the definition of running at large; to amend Section 5-34 pertaining to animals running at large; to amend Section 5-37 pertaining to restraint, impoundment, confiscation of dangerous and vicious animals; to repeal Sections 5-1, 5-34, and 5-37 as now existing, and any ordinance or parts of ordinances in conflict herewith; and to provide for publication and the effective date of this ordinance.